 This smart, custom-made contact lens is what is known as an “ortho-k” lens: it acts like a brace for the eye.
 You wear the lenses at night while sleeping.
 In the morning you take them out and see sharply all day without wearing glasses or lenses.

-You’ll love these features of DreamLite® MC:
+Features of DreamLite® MC:

-- Specially designed for myopia management
+- Specifically supplied for myopia management

 - Full freedom when exercising and playing sports

 - No need for glasses or contact lenses during the day

 Nearsightedness in itself does not have to be dangerous but can be especially pronounced in young people.
 The most significant increase usually occurs between the ages of 6 and 17.2 High myopia frequently leads to serious eye problems such as cataracts, glaucoma and retinal detachment.3 DreamLite MC night lenses are specially designed for myopia management and may have an inhibiting effect on myopia development, with the goal of preventing high myopia - and its associated vision problems - later in life.1 This is called myopia management.
 Myopia management is customized.
 A Myopia Management Expert can properly advise you which type of contact lens or type of treatment is best.
 The advantage of DreamLite MC night lenses is that they are worn only at night while sleeping.
 You can run, play sports and swim freely during the day without glasses or contact lenses.